Reductive group: Structure of semisimple groups as abstract groups

 For a simply connected split semisimple group G over a field k, Robert Steinberg gave an explicit presentation of the abstract group G(k).
 It is generated by copies of the additive group of k indexed by the roots of G (the root subgroups), with relations determined by the Dynkin diagram of G.

 For a simply connected split semisimple group G over a perfect field k, Steinberg also determined the automorphism group of the abstract group G(k).
-Every automorphism is the product of an inner automorphism, a diagonal automorphism (meaning conjugation by a suitable $\overline k$-point of a maximal torus), a graph automorphism (corresponding to an automorphism of the Dynkin diagram), and a field automorphism (coming from an automorphism of the field k).
+Every automorphism is the product of an inner automorphism, a diagonal automorphism (meaning conjugation by a suitable $\bar k$-point of a maximal torus), a graph automorphism (corresponding to an automorphism of the Dynkin diagram), and a field automorphism (coming from an automorphism of the field k).

 For a k-simple algebraic group G, Tits's simplicity theorem says that the abstract group G(k) is close to being simple, under mild assumptions.
 Namely, suppose that G is isotropic over k, and suppose that the field k has at least 4 elements.
 Let G(k)^{+} be the subgroup of the abstract group G(k) generated by k-points of copies of the additive group G_{a} over k contained in G. (By the assumption that G is isotropic over k, the group G(k)^{+} is nontrivial, and even Zariski dense in G if k is infinite.)
 Then the quotient group of G(k)^{+} by its center is simple (as an abstract group).
 The proof uses Jacques Tits's machinery of BN-pairs.

 The exceptions for fields of order 2 or 3 are well understood.
 For k = F_{2}, Tits's simplicity theorem remains valid except when G is split of type A_{1}, B_{2}, or G_{2}, or non-split (that is, unitary) of type A_{2}.
 For k = F_{3}, the theorem holds except for G of type A_{1}.

 For a k-simple group G, in order to understand the whole group G(k), one can consider the Whitehead group W(k,G)=G(k)/G(k)^{+}.
 For G simply connected and quasi-split, the Whitehead group is trivial, and so the whole group G(k) is simple modulo its center.
 More generally, the Kneser–Tits problem asks for which isotropic k-simple groups the Whitehead group is trivial.
 In all known examples, W(k,G) is abelian.

 For an anisotropic k-simple group G, the abstract group G(k) can be far from simple.
 For example, let D be a division algebra with center a p-adic field k.
 Suppose that the dimension of D over k is finite and greater than 1.
 Then G = SL(1,D) is an anisotropic k-simple group.
 As mentioned above, G(k) is compact in the classical topology.
 Since it is also totally disconnected, G(k) is a profinite group (but not finite).
 As a result, G(k) contains infinitely many normal subgroups of finite index.